Teradata/stacki-wiki/wiki/Upgrading/Upgrading-Frontends.md

 Note that this **will not** save:

 * The current state of boot state for your node (os vs install)
+* The actual pallets (pallet metadata will be kept, including original URL's, but these will not be automatically re-added during `stack load`)

 ## Install your new frontend